Mahendar0701/SportCenter/README.md

    Stay updated with the latest news articles for various sports.
 Filter the news based on selected sports to keep yourself informed.

 2. **Filter News**
-   Customize your news feed by selecting specific sports and teams.
+   Customizing news feed and matches by selecting specific sports and teams.

 3. **Match Scores**
    Real-time scores for a wide range of sports are available.
 Refresh live scores to stay up-to-date with ongoing matches.

 4. **Favorites**
-   When logged in, save preferred news articles and matches for easy access in the favorites tab.
+   Once a user logs in, they have the option to save specific news articles and match updates.
+These saved items are conveniently organized in a favorites tab, making it easy for users to navigate back to their preferred news articles and match details whenever they want.

 5. **Change Password**
-   Users can change their account password for enhanced security.
+   Users can change their account password .

 6. **Dark Mode**
    Toggle between light and dark modes for user comfort while using the application.